Facing Foreclosure: Key Considerations Before Losing Your Home"

 The Foreclosure Timeline

-4. Post-foreclosure: If the home doesn't sell at auction, it becomes a bank-owned property or Real Estate Owned (REO).
+• Post-foreclosure: Should the property not sell at auction, it reverts to the lender's inventory, becoming what is known as a bank-owned or Real Estate Owned (REO) property.

 Legal Rights and Protections